dmlc/xgboost/doc/tutorials/saving_model.rst

 clear to you that there are differences between the neural network structures composed of weights with fixed tensor operations, and the optimizers (like RMSprop) used to train them.

 So when one calls ``booster.save_model`` (``xgb.save`` in R), XGBoost saves the trees, some model parameters like number of input columns in trained trees, and the objective function, which combined to represent the concept of "model" in XGBoost.
-As for why are we saving the objective as part of model, that's because objective controls transformation of global bias (called ``base_score`` in XGBoost).
+As for why are we saving the objective as part of model, that's because objective controls transformation of global bias (called ``base_score`` in XGBoost) and task-specific information.
 Users can share this model with others for prediction, evaluation or continue the training with a different set of hyper-parameters etc.

 However, this is not the end of story.
 There are cases where we need to save something more than just the model itself.
 For example, in distributed training, XGBoost performs